Tribune (magazine): Tribune Group of MPs

 The Tribune Group of Labour MPs was formed as a support group for the newspaper in 1964.
 During the 1960s and 1970s it was the main forum for the left in the Parliamentary Labour Party, but it split over Tony Benn's bid for the deputy leadership of the party in 1981, with Benn's supporters forming the Campaign Group (later the Socialist Campaign Group).
 During the 1980s the Tribune Group was the Labour soft left's political caucus, but its closeness to the leadership of Neil Kinnock meant that it had lost any real raison d'etre by the early 1990s.
 It ceased to promote a list of candidates for shadow cabinet elections.

 The group was reformed in 2005, led by Clive Efford, MP for Eltham.
 Invitations to join the newly reformed group were extended to backbench Labour MPs only.
 The group, which included former cabinet minister Yvette Cooper and former Labour policy coordinator Jon Cruddas, relaunched themselves in April 2017 aiming to reconnect with traditional Labour voters while also appealing to the centre ground.
 They supported "opportunity and aspiration" being central to the party's programme, with policies supporting the "security of its people at its heart".
 While not critical of then-leader Jeremy Corbyn, it was considered as a group of centre-left and moderate Labour MPs who would resist a left-wing successor being selected.
 The group has no connection with the current incarnation of the magazine.
 In 2018 it listed more than 70 MPs as members.

 The group launched a new website in 2021, listing 78 MPs as members including Labour leader Keir Starmer.
 By 2025, analysis by LabourList and PLMR suggested the group had 60 MPs.

 In November 2025, it was reported that there are attempts to "revive" the caucus, after a "moribund" period under Clive Efford's leadership, being led by former Secretary of State for Transport Louise Haigh, former whip Vicky Foxcroft, Justin Madders, Sarah Owen, Yuan Yang and Beccy Cooper.
-Aiming to pressure the Labour government to "take a far bolder and openly progressive approach" in tackling Reform UK and the Green Party, with one of their aims being the end of the two child benefit cap.
+In 2026, The Guardian listed the Tribune Group as one of the four major groups influencing the economic policy of leadership contenders in the 2026 Labour Party leadership crisis.